 - it's substantial enough to support an added edging later

-To increase 1 stitch at the beginning of a forward pass, chain 1, insert hook in first vertical bar and pull up a loop to create the added stitch; then continue across the row, pulling up a loop in each vertical bar across.
-So far, so what, right?
-No surprise maybe?
-Some crocheters already increase by working into the very first vertical bar instead of skipping it.
 I recommend that you chain 1 first.
 It gives a more flexible edge, especially if you will be adding more increases to this edge in each row.
-It seems to control the tension of the 1st stitch.
+It seems to control the tension of the first stitch.
 To my eye, the chain melts into the diagonal edge and adds a little substance.

-To increase 1 stitch at the end of a forward pass, I borrowed a stitch from macrame called a Half-Hitch Knot; in knitting it's known as the Simple Cast-on (or Backwards Loop Cast-on).
-In my testing, two half-hitches added to the hook at the end of the row work great as one increase.
-If you add only 1 half-hitch, it will be a flimsy, loopy edge.
+If you add only 1 half-hitch, it's a flimsier loopy edge.
 I'm unable to find a video that would show you how to do a half-hitch while happily crocheting along, so until I create one I hope my 3 photos help.
 It's cool.
 I enjoy crocheting half-hitches.
 I like what they look like.